Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters.
-The description restates optional filtering by status or category, adding no new meaning beyond the schema.
+Schema description coverage is 100% (both parameters have descriptions).
+The description merely reiterates that filtering is optional ('Optionally filter by status or category') without adding new meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.